gdams/adoptium/content/blog/emt4j-an-easier-upgrade-for-java-applications/index.md

 5. J2EE-related packages have been deleted.

-If the applications that need to be upgraded depend on hundreds of second-party and third-party JARs, these JARs may also have compatibility problems.
+If the applications that need to be upgraded depend on hundreds of third-party JARs, these JARs may also have compatibility problems.
 If dozens or even hundreds of applications need to be upgraded, the additional workload can be huge.

 Due to these difficulties, Alibaba has accumulated these upgrade experiences through tools to help Java applications upgrade to the latest version of JDK efficiently.